likeich/quran.sh/_science-errors/reproductive-fluid.md

 layout: incorrect_science
 title: "Where Semen Comes From"
 description: "Does the Quran claim that male reproductive fluid originates from between the backbone and the ribs?"
+refutation: "The Quran claims that semen comes from between the backbone and ribs.
+We know today that semen is produced in the testes, not in that area.
+All major translations of the verse reflect this error, and it’s meant to be taken literally.
+This clear contradiction with modern biology shows the Quran’s description of human reproduction is inaccurate."
 surah: 86
 ayah: 5-7
 contradicts: The Quran claims that semen originates from between the backbone and the ribs.
 This is a clear contradiction with modern science, which has shown that semen is produced in the testes.